Gang Green: Roadrunner years (1987–1989)

 By 1987, when Gang Green were signed by Roadrunner Records the band's musical style had come to lean more toward heavy metal and the personnel of the band had changed completely after the Stilphen brothers departed at the end of 1986.
 This incarnation of Gang Green consisted of Doherty, Fritz Erickson (guitar), Joe Gittleman (bass) and former Jerry's Kids drummer Brian Betzger.
-In 1989, Gittleman was fired by Doherty and was replaced by Josh Pappe, formerly of Dirty Rotten Imbeciles.
-Gittleman returned to The Mighty Mighty Bosstones.
-The band's Older...
-Budweiser album was named so the band could attract sponsorship from the brewery of the same name.
+The groups Roadrunner debut You Got It was released in 1987, the group then toured Europe to end the year.